chriscareycode/cosmic-unicorn/cosmic-doom-guy/README.md

 #

-Also check out the doom-flynn-css project: https://github.com/chriscareycode/doom-flynn-css
+Check out my doom-flynn-css project to see what these images look like: https://github.com/chriscareycode/doom-flynn-css

 Thanks to Pimoroni for creating these awesome boards!